 Day 2: Vatnajökull National Park and Glacier Lagoon

-After a good breakfast, we will drive further east to Vatnajökull National Park.
-Vatnajökull, Europe‘s largest glacier, has many outlets that we will get close to such as Svínafellsjökull outlet close to Skaftafell.
-We will continue to the famous Jökulsárlón Glacier Lagoon with its floating icebergs as well as Fjallsárlón lagoon.
+Depending on the light when we do breakfast, but we will drive further east to Vatnajökull National Park.
+Vatnajökull, Europe‘s largest glacier which has many outlets that we will get close to such as Fjallsárjökull lagoon and glacier outlet.
+We will continue to the famous Jökulsárlón Glacier Lagoon with its floating icebergs and small icebergs on the beach.
 We will then return to our cozy guesthouse in Hrífunes where we will relax and enjoy Hadda's home cooking.
 During November - March we may be able to visit ice caves.
+(Ice cave visit is not included in this tour price.)
 Accommodation: Hrífunes Guesthouse

 Day 3: Black sand beach and waterfall

 We leave beautiful Hrífunes and head back toward Reykjavik through South Iceland.
-On our way, we will make a stop at the varied sights along the south coast such as Reynisfjara Black Sand Beach with its columnar basalt formations, Dyrhólaey Cape and Skógafoss Waterfall.
-You will be dropped off at your hotel in Reykjavik area around 19:00 pm.
+On our way, we will make a stop at the varied sights along the south coast such as Reynisfjara Black Sand Beach at first light and before the crowds.
+The headlands at Dyrhólaey and Skógafoss Waterfall and other sights.
+You will be returned at your hotel in Reykjavik area around 19:00 pm.

 Name of tour: Three day Photo Safari